 Panelists include Dr. Felicia Kornbluh, Director of Gender, Sexuality, and Women's Studies at the University of Vermont, Dr. Marilyn Blackwell, independent historian, and Holly Allen, Assistant Professor of American Studies at Middlebury College.

-This program is free and open to the public, thanks to our sponsor the Vermont Commission on Women and co-sponsor Cabot Creamery Cooperative.
+This program is free and open to the public, thanks to sponsorship from Clute Wealth Management, Vermont Commission on Women, and co-sponsor Cabot Creamery Cooperative.

 2013 "Vermont Women in Journalism"